traject/traject/README.md

   * [traject_horizon](https://github.com/jrochkind/traject_horizon): Export MARC records directly from a Horizon ILS rdbms, as serialized MARC or to  index into Solr.
   * [traject_umich_format](https://github.com/billdueber/traject_umich_format/): opinionated code and associated macros to extract format (book, audio file, etc.) and types (bibliography, conference report, etc.) from a MARC record.
 Code mirrors that used by the University of Michigan, and is an alternate approach to that taken by the `marc_formats` macro in `Traject::Macros::MarcFormatClassifier`.
   * [traject-solrj_writer](https://github.com/traject-project/traject-solrj_writer): a jruby-only writer that uses the solrj .jar to talk directly to solr.
 Your only option for speaking to a solr version < 3.2, which is when the json handler was added to solr.
-  * [traject_marc4j_reader](https://github.com/billdueber/traject_marc4j_reader): A JRuby-only reader for
+  * [traject_marc4j_reader](https://github.com/billdueber/traject_marc4j_reader): Packaged with traject automatically on jruby.
+A JRuby-only reader for reading marc records using the Marc4J library, fastest MARC reading on JRuby.
-  reading marc records using the Marc4J library.
-We don't know of any good reason to use it instead of the default MarcReader, but it is available for historical purposes, and you can try it to see if you get any performance advantage.

 # Development